alexbosworth/balanceofsatoshis/README.md

 1. Create directory `~/.bos/`, and add node credentials in a format of:

     `~/.bos/YOUR_NODE_NAME/credentials.json`

+Use any shorthand you'd like when choosing this profile node name

-1. Each file should have the following format:
+2. Each file should have the following format:

     ```json
     {